 As an alternative, you can use custom PHP code to perform the changes directly within an import and modify the data on-the-fly.

 For example, if you need to add or append extra content to the existing content, you can create a function to do so.
-You can call this function in Step 5 (from the guide above) when setting up the import template in WP All Import.
+You can call this function in Step 5 (from the guide above) when setting up the import template.

 For examples of this, see Calling PHP Functions in Your Import Configuration.